ComposioHQ/composio-fastapi/README.new.md

 ## Putting everything together

-So far, we have created an agent with ability to interact with `gmail` using `composio` SDK, functions to manage connected accounts for users and a FastAPI service.
+So far, we have created an agent with the ability to interact with `gmail` using the `composio` SDK, functions to manage connected accounts for users and a FastAPI service.
 Now let's run the service.

 > Before you proceed check the [code](./simple_gmail_agent/server/api.py), there are some utility endpoints that we have not discussed in the cookbook.